Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 The processing time is published monthly.
 Check the latest average days below.

-How many points are required to be recognized as HSP (i)?
+How many points are required to be recognized as HSP(i)(a)?

 As a rule of thumb, a total score of 70 points or more indicates eligibility for recognition as a Highly Skilled Professional.
 If recognized with 80+ points, the period of stay required for PR (permanent residency) can be shortened to 1 year; with 70+ points, it can be shortened to 3 years (you must also meet the general PR requirements).